 Because of this, she’ll decide to do something and take the rest of the book to do it.
 Meaning, the event has to be significant.

-At the midpoint point, your reader should understand the story is moving in a new direction.
+At the middle point, your reader should understand the story is moving in a new direction.

 Note: there are story spoilers, so don’t read this section if you want to read the book or see the movie.

 Gone Girl: Nick wants to improve his image and gives a press conference.
 Amy’s “secret” best friend attacks, demanding to know what he did with Amy.
 Nick must now get proactive if he’s going to save himself.